Edgar-Donk/tkinter.ttk.style/README.md

 bresenham algorithm to predict the correct path, most examples strictly follow one path whichever way they are drawn, the one I managed to find changes with direction but in the opposite manner to PIL.

-  # 08.2 Drawing with PIL(Pillow)
+  ### 08.2 Drawing with PIL(Pillow)
 We could used tkinter canvas, but we would still have had to use PIL at some stage, so let's try using PIL only since the drawing is not too complicated requiring some of the more sophisticated tools from canvas.

 If you have never drawn with PIL or require a refresher the following few paragraph should help.
 PIL has several modules, the two we will require are Image and ImageDraw.
 Image deals with the file whereas ImageDraw gives us the ability to create lines, arcs and polygons - a bit like tkinter canvas.
 We draw directly on the image without needing a canvas.
 After importing the necessary modules, create a new file, then create a function for drawing.
+The coordinate system is the normal computer one with the upper left hand corner being 0,0 (x,y coordinates) x increases across the screen y increases down the screen.
+Note that all coordinates are given to the drawing methods as a list (square brackets) [x0,y0,x1,y1 ...] or a list of tuples (round brackets) [(x0,y0),(x1,y1) ...].
 ```
 from PIL import Image, ImageDraw